A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Spectral Energy Distribution Fitting

-Histograms of T$_{\textrm{eff}}$ and R$_{\textrm{eff}}$ at peak are shown in Figure \ref{fig:RT_hist}, excluding the SLSNe without \swift data sufficiently close to peak light.
+Histograms of T$_{\textrm{eff}}$ and R$_{\textrm{eff}}$ at peak are shown in Figure \ref{fig:RT_hist}, excluding the SLSNe without \swift data sufficiently close to peak light or poor constraints on the time of peak.
 Along with the histograms, we show kernel density estimates (KDE) of the underlying distribution computed using \textsc{scipy.stats.gaussian\_kde} and Scott's Rule \citep{scott92}.
-We find that R$_{\textrm{eff}}$ at peak spans $(9-200)\times 10^{14}$ cm with a peak in the radius distribution at $\approx 4 \times 10^{15}$ cm, consistent with previous results \citep[e.g.,][]{lunnan18, chen22a}.
-T$_{\textrm{eff}}$ values at peak span $\approx 7-20$ kK with a central peak at $\approx 11$ kK and a hotter inflection in the distribution at $\approx 18$ kK, all consistent with earlier work \citep[e.g.,][]{lunnan18, chen22a}.
+We find that R$_{\textrm{eff}}$ at peak spans $(9-200)\times 10^{14}$ cm with a peak in the radius distribution at $\approx 4 \times 10^{15}$ cm, consistent with previous results \citep[e.g.,][]{lunnan18, chen23a}.
+T$_{\textrm{eff}}$ values at peak span $\approx 7-20$ kK with a central peak at $\approx 11$ kK and a hotter inflection in the distribution at $\approx 18$ kK, all consistent with earlier work \citep[e.g.,][]{lunnan18, chen23a}.